Tajul muluk: Siting ritual

 Once the ground has been cleared, the dukun or bomoh begins smoking the area with incense (kemenyan).
 He then measures one depa of bamboo and sticks it in the ground together with a container of water.
 Incense is burnt again as the dukun recites incantations.
 At dawn the next morning, the stick and water are checked.
 If the pail of water has spilled or the bamboo has shortened, the plot is bad luck.
 If the water has overflowed or the stick has lengthened, it is very auspicious.
 Once the site has been chosen, a hole is dug in the ground for the house's main pillar.
 The shaman places seven grains of rice into the hole and recites mantera before inserting the pillar.
 If any of the rice grains are missing the next day, the site has negative energy.
-It is important to note however that an area which is bad for one family may be good for another since the ritual is based on the matriarch's armspan.
+However, an area which is bad for one family may be good for another since the ritual is based on the matriarch's armspan.

 Another, perhaps older, method involves dreams.
 After clearing the area, the dukun lays four sticks in its centre and calls the name of the presiding local deities or spirits.
 Taking a handful of soil, he recites the following chant: